 The IEA report estimates that by 2040, Americans will get about one-quarter of their total energy from hydropower, bioenergy and renewables like solar and wind power.
 The power mix in the U.S. has changed drastically over the past few years and significant investments are made into innovative approaches.

-Not only is oil the greatest source of carbon, but it is also the world’s favorite one, and will continue to be heavily used in the decades to come.
+Not only is oil the greatest source of carbon, but it is also the world’s favorite, and will continue to be heavily used in the decades to come.
 Despite all the attention given in recent years to carbon emissions, last year’s global emissions hit a record high.

-One major reason for such elevated emissions is people’s increasing preference for SUVs, not just in the U.S. but across the globe—SUVs accounted for 42 percent of all car sales last year, up from 18 percent in 2010.
-Furthermore, the study shows that SUVs were the second-largest source of carbon emissions after the aircraft industry last year.
-With all the hype created by the electric vehicle industry, SUVs are in fact the main transformer of the automobile industry, for now.
+One major reason for such elevated emissions is people’s increasing preference for SUVs, not just in the U.S. but across the globe.
+SUVs accounted for 42 percent of all car sales last year, up from 18 percent in 2010.
+The study shows that SUVs were the second-largest source of carbon emissions after the aircraft industry last year.

 Another reason for oil’s performance is the U.S. shale revolution.
-Its outstanding expansion has driven down the price of oil and turned the U.S.—the world’s biggest energy consumer—into its biggest producer of oil and gas, overtaking Middle East giants like Saudi Arabia.
+Its expansion has driven down the price of oil and turned the U.S. into the biggest producer of oil and gas.
 Oil demand is expected to flatten in the 2030s.